 This small place is one of the best Balearic Islands for peace and quiet.
-It's far less frequented or developed than its big sister, Ibiza, despite being only a 30-minute boat ride away, and has managed to keep a laid-back atmosphere, perfect for those looking for a more chilled vibe.
-Nature lovers, too, should put this island on the top of their list, with its miles of rugged coastline dotted with white sand beaches, crystal clear blue sea ideal for swimming, snorkelling or diving, and salt flats that flamingos call home.
+It's far less frequented or developed than its big sister, Ibiza, despite being only a 30-minute boat ride away.
+Formentera has managed to keep a laid-back atmosphere, perfect for those looking for a more chilled vibe.
+Nature lovers also need to put this island on the top of their list.
+The small island offers miles of rugged coastline dotted with white sand beaches, crystal clear blue sea ideal for swimming, snorkelling or diving, and salt flats that flamingos call home.

 Inspired by our guide to the best Balearic Islands?
 Try our new tailor-made travel service and enjoy a fully personalised trip planned by a local expert.

-While all the Balearics have great beaches, the ones on Menorca really stand out, often described as the easy option for reaching Caribbean-level quality sands.
-You'll often find little coves and secret hideaways of white, squeaky sand with rippling turquoise waves lapping onto shore, shimmering in the sun.
+While all the Balearics have great beaches, the ones on Menorca really stand out as the easy option for reaching Caribbean-level quality sands.
+You'll easily find little coves and secret hideaways of white, squeaky sand with rippling turquoise waves lapping onto shore, shimmering in the sun.
 So where to go?
 Check out Cala Mitjana, Cala Trebalúger, Calas Coves, Cala Macaralleta... we could go on, but you get the idea.

-One thing you'll notice with the beaches in Menorca are the shallow waters, making this one of the best Balearic Islands for families, especially those with young children.
+Most beaches in Menorca have shallow waters.
+This makes Menorca the best Balearic Islands for families, especially with young children.
 It may spoil them for life, but some things are worth the risk!
-For families a little older and more daring, Menorca is the perfect place to get the gang into diving, with its impressive water clarity and amazing marine life.
-If you're on a budget or don't fancy the commitment to diving, the snorkelling is still fantastic here.
+For families a little older and more daring, Menorca is also the perfect place to get into diving, with its impressive water clarity and amazing marine life.
+If you're on a budget or don't fancy the commitment to diving, the snorkelling is still fantastic.

 Predictable?
 Yes, perhaps.
 But Ibiza and nightlife truly do go together like a good gin and tonic.
 With its season of clubbing at renowned places like Pacha (and plenty more), stylish open-air bars with A-list DJ sets, there's enough options in Ibiza to keep you going into the early hours of every day of the week.